-It helps having friends, family members, or colleagues who know you have what it takes to reach your goals.
-By having a strong support system, you have people who can give you a balance perspective when things go wrong.
+It helps to have friends, family members, or colleagues who know you have what it takes to reach your goals.
+By having a strong support system, you have people who can give you a balanced perspective when things go wrong.

 2. Have tools or practices that help you move through feelings that come up when you do have a setback.

 3. Keep a list of what you’re accomplishing along the way.
 List the progress and little victories you’re making.
 It helps balance the downtimes or setbacks and helps you keep a positive outlook.

 When you write down what’s going well, it brings them more into your awareness and helps inspire you.

 One Way To Get Rid Of Emotions That Come Up When You Make Mistakes

 When strong feelings come up over failures or mistakes, the last thing you want to do is ignore them or pretend they don’t exist.
 They do exist and they’re valuable input for you.

 Lower The Intensity Of Your Emotions To Be More Effective

 One of the best ways I’ve discovered to lower the intensity of emotions and completely move them out of your system is by using EFT, or the Emotional Freedom Technique.
 I use EFT with my clients and in my own life to move through challenges.